Over the past few weeks I had the outstanding

 have reached a crisis in my life.

-Maybe the answer is to understand
+The answer may be to understand

 there is no answer.
-Maybe doing my
+Doing my

-best means doing nothing at all?
+best means doing nothing at all.
 I

 do not know, and not sure I will ever know.
 But one thing for sure, I often think I should just go out for